prathamesh-sonpatki/o11y-wiki/README.md

 ## D

-### Datalake
+### Data lake

-Datalake is a single storage that stores different types of monitoring data such as logs, metrics, traces, events.
-The single storage allows for far more corelation than different data being stored at different places.
+Datalake is a single storage that stores different types of monitoring data, such as logs, metrics, traces, and events.
+Single storage allows for far more correlation than data stored at different places.

 ### DevOps